-- 21. WFP's Strategic Plan (2017-2021) will be implemented in accordance with its policies, as compiled in "Compendium of WFP Policies Relating to the Strategic Plan".
+- 28. WFP's Strategic Plan (2017-2021) will be implemented in accordance with its policies, as compiled in "Compendium of WFP Policies Relating to the Strategic Plan".
 Among the relevant policies are the 2004 "Humanitarian Principles", and the 2013 policy "WFP's Role in Peacebuilding in Transition Settings".
-Both policies reiterate that in responding to humanitarian crises, WFP's actions will at all times be guided by the humanitarian principles of humanity, impartiality, neutrality and operational independence, and that WFP will rely on its partners and all other actors to respect the humanitarian nature of its work. - 22.
-Other relevant polices for the Strategic Plan (2017-2021) include the 2012 "Humanitarian Protection Policy",24 and "Gender Policy (2015-2020)",25 which present WFP's strategic vision to enable it to integrate humanitarian protection concerns and gender equality and women's empowerment into all of its work and activities.
-Country office implementation of the Strategic Plan (2017-2021) will be aided by WFP's policy "Building Resilience for Food Security and Nutrition",26 which guides a resilience-building approach to programming to help mitigate the damaging effects of shocks and stressors before, during and after crises, thereby minimizing human suffering and economic loss.
-Other relevant policies include the 2015 "South-South and Triangular Cooperation Policy"27 and the 2013 "Revised School Feeding Policy".28
+Both policies reiterate that in responding to humanitarian crises, WFP's actions will at all times be guided by the humanitarian principles of humanity, impartiality, neutrality and operational independence, and that WFP will rely on its partners and all other actors to respect the humanitarian nature of its work. - 29.
+Other relevant polices for the Strategic Plan (2017-2021) include the "Policy on Capacity Development" the 2012 "Humanitarian Protection Policy", and "Gender Policy (2015-2020)", which present WFP's strategic vision to enable it to integrate humanitarian protection concerns and gender equality and women's empowerment into all of its work and activities.
+Country office implementation of the Strategic Plan (2017-2021) will be aided by WFP's policy "Building Resilience for Food Security and Nutrition", which guides a resilience-building approach to programming to help mitigate the damaging effects of shocks and stressors before, during and after crises, thereby minimizing human suffering and economic loss.
+Other relevant policies include the 2015 "South-South and Triangular Cooperation Policy" and the 2013 "Revised School Feeding Policy". - 30.
+The compendium is updated every year and submitted to the Board for information.
+It highlights policies that have been replaced by new ones; potential gaps for policies; and policies that need to be updated in the context of a new Strategic Plan for example, the Nutrition Policy, 35 the Corporate Partnership Strategy (2014-2017) and WFP's People Strategy, 37 which is a "People Management Framework for Achieving WFP's Strategic Plan".
+Corporate polices on environmental impact, and climate change-related food assistance measures will also be presented to the Board for approval during the course of this Strategic Plan.
+WFP's food assistance interventions will be based on comprehensive food security and vulnerability analysis tools and guidelines that identify food-insecure and vulnerable households, identify the root causes of hunger, analyse the risks and emerging vulnerabilities among populations in crisis-prone countries, make recommendations on the best response and transfer modality options to target the neediest, and to inform preparedness for reduced hunger.